 Each of the 14 DNOs covers a separate geographical region of Great Britain.
 IDNOs own and operate smaller networks located within the areas covered by the DNOs.
 IDNO networks are mainly extensions to the DNO networks serving new housing and commercial developments.

-There are currently nine licensed IDNOs:
+These are the currently licensed IDNOs:

-- Energetics Electricity Limited
+- Eclipse Power Limited

 - ESP Electricity Limited